mindymallory/mindymallory.github.io/_pages/about.md

 ![]({{site.url}}/images/mexico.jpg)

-Mindy Mallory is an assistant professor in the [Department of Agricultural and Consumer Economics](http://ace.illinois.edu/) at the [University of Illinois](http://illinois.edu/).
+Mindy Mallory is an Associate Professor in the [Department of Agricultural and Consumer Economics](http://ace.illinois.edu/) at the [University of Illinois](http://illinois.edu/).

 [CV](http://mindymallory.github.io/CV/)